jackenbe/Carrid/LINKEDIN_SETUP.md

 ### Step 5: Configure Required Scopes
 1. Go to the "Auth" tab
 2. Under "Authorized scopes", make sure you have at least:
-   - `openid`
-   - `email`
-   - `profile`

-These scopes allow:
-- `openid` - Basic OpenID authentication
+   - ✅ `openid` - Basic OpenID authentication (for /v2/userinfo endpoint)
-- `email` - Access to user's email address
+   - ✅ `email` - Access to user's email address
-- `profile` - Access to user's basic profile info (name, ID, etc.)
+   - ✅ `profile` - Access to user's basic profile info

-For posting to LinkedIn, you'll also eventually need (request separately):
-- `w_member_social` - Permission to post on behalf of the user
+   - ✅ `w_member_social` - Permission to post on behalf of the user (required for posting)

+**Note**: `w_member_social` may need to be requested separately and approved by LinkedIn.
+This can take a few hours to a few days.

 ## Common Issues